Maureen Taylor's message is succinct and prescient

 Laura Bonham and I interviewed Maureen Taylor on Thursday on our Move To Amend Reports radio show.
 After listening to her answers I recalled how important her message at the Netroots Nation 2014 panel was.
 I pulled it up and listened again.
 It was evident it was prescient.

-“In history there are analogous kind of things that have happened,” Maureen Taylor said.
+“In history, there are analogous kinds of things that have happened,” Maureen Taylor said.
 “You can’t incinerate thousands, millions of Jewish people unless you put forward a national narrative that this group of people, there is something wrong with them.
 You have to do all of that first.
 You can’t pick Africans up and bring them across the rivers and the seas and just do bad things for hundreds of years unless you create a national narrative that says well this must be accepted.”

 In today’s parlance, the world could not stand by and watch the carnage effected on the Palestinians, and not take action if Palestinians as a people were not vilified.
 It is all about narrative.

-Maureen Taylor then details the Detroit’s path to incremental decline.
+Maureen Taylor then details Detroit’s path to incremental decline.
 She explains that with automation and offshoring, Detroit’s employment base was decimated.
 A large percentage of Detroiters live in abject poverty.

 The powers that be never attempted to solve Detroit’s problems organically.
-Instead several tactics are being attempted in Detroit.
+Instead, several tactics are being attempted in Detroit.
 As Maureen Taylor insinuated, the national narrative of a lazy stupid people was created.
 That narrative allowed America to mostly ignore the plight of the city.
 That narrative made putting the city under an emergency manager, a nondemocratic act, easier to accept.
 That narrative allowed Detroit to experiment on a large population by setting the gears in motion for privatization of water and other services.
 It allowed the city emergency manager to steal taxpayers’ assets by selling off taxpayer properties on pennies on the dollar to cronies.

 “These are the small steps.
 That’s how it starts.
 You incinerate people.
 But you do all the national narrative first.
 So when you get to killing folks, and taking away people’s right to vote, and taking away people’s right to have a house, and now taking away water, people won’t say anything because they will be thinking.
 ‘If I speak up, somebody will call me a Detroit lover.
 Somebody will call me an urban resident lover.
 Somebody will call me one of those ugly things.
 So I better step back and be quiet’”.